mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Decision management**

-* **Frequency caping on Edge** - The frequency capping counter is now updated and available in an Edge Decisioning API decision in less than 3 seconds.
+* **Frequency capping on Edge** - The frequency capping counter is now updated and available in an Edge Decisioning API decision in less than 3 seconds.